tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

   unnest(.extracts)
 ```

 But wait!
 We know that each glmnet fit contains all of the coefficients.
-This means, for a specific resample and value of `mixture`, that the results are the same:
+This means, for a specific resample and value of `mixture`, the results are the same:

 ```r